Make Sure Your Workplace Is Safe

 Interlink Lighting and Electrical works hard to help clients understand the importance PAT certificates.

-Below we have answered some of your frequently asked questions regarding the thermal imaging process.
+Below we have answered some of your frequently asked questions regarding the thermal imaging survey process.

 Infrared Thermography is non-contact temperature measurement technique and has the ability to see and measure temperature differences in a non-intrusive manner with the use of an infrared thermal imaging camera.